learn-co-curriculum/phase-1-object-orientation-in-javascript/README.md

 **Recognizing JS events**, **Manipulating the DOM**, and **Communicate with the server**, and we saw how these pillars are incorporated into web applications.

-The process we've learned has been straightforward:
+The process we've learned so far has been:

 1. An HTML page renders on the screen
 2. JavaScript is executed when the page loads
 3. In the JavaScript, event listeners are created pointing to 'free-standing' functions, listed out in the JavaScript file.

+In that process, we have three primary takeaways:

 - Some of these functions handle DOM manipulation
 - Some functions handle server communication
 - Still other functions may serve as 'helper' functions to others

+These functions can be invoked in whatever order we set, or from within each other.
 This set up works great when just getting off the ground; with a handful of functions, we can get an interactive website up and running.
 What happens, though, when we want to go beyond a small website?

-Let's say we want to add feature, so we write a few more functions.
-Another function to handle a new event.
-That function needs to call a separate function for some DOM manipulation, then maybe a third function for updating our server.
-Meanwhile, it turns out, we can write a helper function that not only helps the code we just wrote, but cleans up some previous code we've written.

-Then we decide to add another, and more functions are needed.
-As we use our website, we think of more and more things to add or adjust.
-Pretty soon, the code has grown quite long.
+Let's go back and take a look at the first app we discussed, [Simple Liker][simple liker]:

+![working example of favoriting a post][three-pillars-example-working]

+Imagine we want to add a feature to this - we want to display the number of users who have liked this message.
+Let's say we can get this info from the server, so we write a function that fetches the data and updates the DOM to display it.
+This function could be called when the page loads as well as whenever anyone clicks the 'like' button.

+Great, but what happens when we start to expand further?
+Right now we only have the one message from Byron.
+What if we could have multiple messages to like?
+More functions would be needed.
+We'd probably have to modify the code that we have, as well, making it a more complicated.

+Continuing to expand our app, what about displaying a list of names of people who liked this post?
+More code is needed.
+How about being able to post our _own_ messages for other users to like?
+Even more code.
+What about adding the option to add message comments?
+A lot more code.

+At this point, our Simple Liker would no longer be simple, and pretty soon, the code needed to keep all our features working has grown quite long.
 What's worse, all of the different things that happen on our website are starting to get jumbled together in a heap of functions.
-You may be able to get everything working for every feature we add, but coding this way comes at a cost:
+You may be able to get everything working for every feature added but the functions have become intertwined and dependent on each other.
+Coding this way comes at a cost:

 **The more complicated our code gets, the harder it is to understand and change it.**

-In larger applications, we might be dealing with hundreds of functions, DOM elements, and events, all dependent on each other, forming a web of relationships.
+In larger applications, we might be dealing with hundreds of functions, DOM elements, and events, all tied together, forming a web of relationships.
 It becomes increasingly difficult to follow the flow of actions in your code as more and more functions are introduced.
 Changes to one function may have unforeseen affects on functions _'downstream'_.

 This web of dependent, free-standing functions can be improved with organization.
 We do things like group functions together, arrange code in a readable way.
-Our options, however, are still limited - its still a big web.
+Our options, however, are still limited - it's still a big web.

 In this and the following lessons, we're going to take a look at an alternative way to structure our code, Object Orientation.
 By understanding and using OO, we